 Man shot twice in northeast Spokane early Saturday

 Apr.
-9—A man was shot twice early Saturday morning in northeast Spokane, and another man has been arrested.
+10—A man was shot twice early Saturday morning in northeast Spokane, and another man has been arrested.

 A woman called 911 at 12:45 a.m. and said her friend had been shot on the 2900 block of East Queen Avenue, according to a Spokane police news release.
 Officers responded and found a man with two gunshot wounds.
 The suspect, Dan Utter, 36, had allegedly fled in a vehicle.